So you want to know how to make your resume stand out to recruiters?

 But if you research your recipient, create an engaging and short cold email, you have a much higher chance of someone responding to it.

 The Summary section, when done right, is one of the most powerful ways of “aligning” you to the position.

 Sometimes you’ll hear the opinion that the Summary section takes too much space on your resume.

 Let’s look at Daniel’s resume once again.

-He puts the Summary section to the right to his Experience section.
+He puts the Summary section to the right of his Experience section.
 Why?

 When recruiters scan your resume, they are checking your experience section first, but that doesn’t mean they don’t want to learn more about you after.

-With his Summary, Daniel once again frames the recruiter’s perception, highlighting that the majority of his work experience was done remotely.
-It helps a lot given that the company he applied for, Intercom, is a fully remote company.
+With his Summary, Daniel once again frames the recruiter’s perception, highlighting that he did the majority of his work experience remotely.
+It helps a lot given that the company he applied for, Intercom, is a fully remote organization.

 At the same time, he also provides some insight into his personality, as he knows how important culture fit is in remote companies.